Don’t Use Paracetamol for a Fever – Do This Instead

 I’d like to leave you with these health reminders about fevers:

 1) Ask yourself why has my child created this fever?
-What growth opportunity are they creating?
+What growth opportunities are they creating?
 If old enough, ask your child you will be amazed at the responses they share.

 2) Remind yourself that a fever is an innate response.